-Despite conscious and directed marketing, this program is just another shake diet that will require an extreme investment and lifestyle change.
-GNC does offer eating guides and recipes but those lose power if the shakes are not consumed in place of at least two meals per day.
-Shake diets are not long term or sustainable and many followers become dependant on their shakes and lose the ability to navigate social settings around food.
+Despite conscious and directed marketing, this lean shake meal plan is just another shake diet that will require an extreme investment and lifestyle change in order to maintain weight goals.
+GNC does offer eating guides and recipes but those lose power if shakes are not consumed in place of at least two meals per day.
+Diets that rely on meal replacement shakes are not long term or sustainable and many followers become dependent on their shakes for weight loss and lose the ability to navigate social settings around food.

-At Noom you won’t find us pushing shakes or supplements to reach your goals.
+At Noom you won’t find us pushing weight loss shakes, protein concentrate or other supplements to reach your goals.
 We believe the most effective weight loss plan is the one that you can sustain!
 Something you enjoy, that comes naturally to you, and fits your lifestyle.
 Would buying $400 worth of shakes every 12 weeks and drinking them 2x per day be something you’d want to do for the rest of your life?
 If not, don’t do it!
 You should have the opportunity to explore habits and lifestyle changes that work for you!
 What are you waiting for?
 Meet your personalized Goal Specialist and start creating sustainable health habits today!